JamesGJ5-Learning-To-Code/todo-list/README.md

 button.delete-project
 - Clicking this should:
--- i) Remove this project from allProjects.projectList -- ii) Remove this div.project or whatever from the DOM
+-- i) DONE Remove this project from allProjects.projectList -- ii) DONE Remove this div.project or whatever from the DOM

 button.edit-project
 - Clicking this should: